 Family Mediation or Divorce Court?
 According to a recent Bank of Montreal InvestorLine study, the average cost of a wedding in Canada hovers around $31,110, honeymoon not included.
 Once the price of raising children is factored in, estimated at over $200,000 per child (don’t forget college or university education!), the cost of starting a family […]

-If you are the one who has suggested divorce mediation to your spouse, there is a chance your spouse may resist the idea.
-When facing divorce, our spouse may mistrust your intentions, may be hesitant to anything you suggest, or may be avoiding any legal discussions.
-Often a spouse may simply not understand what is […]
+6 Helpful Tips For Getting Your Spouse To Consider Mediation If you are the one who has suggested divorce mediation to your spouse, there is a chance your spouse may resist the idea.
+When facing divorce, our spouse may mistrust your intentions, may be hesitant to anything you suggest, or may be avoiding any legal […]

 Mediation is a more amicable divorce process where you and your spouse can together seek the assistance of a neutral family professional who will help you to create a Separation Agreement without going to court.
 Mediation is usually the fastest and most cost-effective divorce process and tends to help individuals to be better co-parents and […]